 A growing rivalry began to develop between The Time and Prince's band as they toured with Prince during his 1981/1982 Controversy Tour.
 Frustrated with their lack of input on the albums bearing their name and being underpaid, The Time would take to the stage with the purpose of up-showing Prince, much the same way Prince and his band undermined Rick James when they toured with him as James' opening act on the Rick James Tour '80.

 The tension came to a head on the final night of the tour in Cincinnati during The Time's set when Prince and some of his cronies egged their support act from off-stage.
 Things further escalated after The Time's performance when guitarist Jesse Johnson was handcuffed to a wall-mounted coat rack and further humiliated.
 Prince, of course, demanded no interruptions during his performance, but as soon as he left the stage, a food fight erupted.
-When the battle continued at the hotel, Prince made Morris Day pay for all damages, claiming that he had started the whole thing.
+When the battle continued at the hotel, Prince allegedly made Morris Day pay for all damages, claiming that he had started the whole thing.

 During the 1983's 1999 Tour, The Time were playing as Vanity 6's backing band from behind a curtain, before doing their own hour-long set with only a small pay increase.
-Jimmy Jam and Terry Lewis, who had begun writing songs and production work of their own (working with SOLAR to produce http://en.wikipedia.org/wiki/Klymaxx Klymaxx] and with Tabu Records to produce The S.O.S.
+Jimmy Jam and Terry Lewis, who had begun writing songs and production work of their own (working with SOLAR to produce Klymaxx and with Tabu Records to produce The S.O.S.
 Band), were stranded in Atlanta by a blizzard and failed to make it to a Time concert in San Antonio.
 As result Jerome had to mime playing bass guitar on stage while Prince played Lewis' part off stage, and Lisa stood in for Jimmy Jam.
 Subsequently, the duo were fined and then fired after the tour finished.

 It was Day who left next after arguments with Prince, choosing to pursue a solo career in 1985 after a successful acting turn in Purple Rain.
-Soon thereafter, with Jesse Johnson also opting to go solo (taking Time members Cardenas and Jerry with him), the band disintegrated; the remaining members (Jerome Benton, Jellybean Johnson and Paul Peterson) were reformed into a new short-lived project called The Family.
+Soon thereafter, with Jesse Johnson also opting to go solo (taking Time members Cardenas and Jerry with him), the band disintegrated; the remaining members (Jerome Benton, Jellybean Johnson and Paul Peterson) were subsequently reformed into a new short-lived project called The Family.
 Meanwhile, Jimmy Jam and Terry Lewis went on to become one of the most successful songwriting and production teams of the 80s and 90s.

 After leaving The Time, Morris Day pursued a solo career as singer and actor.
-In 1990 he produced - together with Freeze and Benny Medina - a female band called The Day Zs'.
+In 1990 he produced - together with Freeze and Benny Medina - a female band called The Day Zs.
 This all-female funk group, was fronted by former Mary Jane Girl Cheri' Wells for which he wrote and produced every song on the album.
 The Day Zs' released one and only self-titled album in 1990 on Reprise/Warner Bros.
 Records.
 He has also written tracks for other artists like Ying Yang Twins and appeared on Angel Grant album.

 Monte Moir followed the example of the pair, writing songs for Janet Jackson, Alexander O'Neal and Deja, and using his experience in arranging, engineering, programming and producing on many albums by other artists like Patty Austin, St. Paul, Deniece Williams, Cherrelle and the S.O.S.
 Band.

-Jellybean Johnson joined, together with Susannah Melvoin, Jerome Benton and Paul Peterson a new Prince project: The Family.
+Jellybean Johnson together with Susannah Melvoin, Jerome Benton and Paul Peterson joined a new Prince project: The Family.
 The band released a self-titled album in 1985 after which they split.
 He has written tracks for Alexander O'Neal, New Edition and Nona Hendryx, and is experienced in arranging, engineering, programming and producing.
 He appeared on many albums by other artists like Janet Jackson, Jill Jones, Karyn White, Herb Alpert and Mint Condition.

-Several members of The Time reunited in 1995 , added a few new recruits and have remained together since.
+Several members of The Time reunited in 1995 , added a few new recruits and have remained together (as Morris Day & The Time) since.
 This version of the band can be seen in the Kevin Smith film Jay and Silent Bob Strike Back and tours frequently to this day.
-The band is usually billed as "Morris Day and The Time".

 A fifth Time album is rumored to have been completed in the late 90's, recorded with the new lineup but production and coordination with Prince has prevented its release.
 The title Old Dogs, New Tricks was the working title.
 A 2004 album attributed to Morris Day called It's About Time contains a few new tracks written and performed by Day and a number of live performances by The Time.